-Your current situation can be depicted as "The Joyous, Lake" transforming into "Influence (Wooing)".
+Your current situation can be depicted as "Progress" transforming into "Return (The Turning Point)".

-In front of you lies "Lake", representing joy, pleasure, and attraction.
-Behind you lies "Lake" which transforms into "Mountain".
-That means that joy, pleasure, and attraction are being transformed into stillness and obstruction.
+In front of you lies "Fire" which transforms into "Thunder".
+That means that brightness and warmth are being transformed into movement, initiative, and action.
+Behind you lies "Earth", representing docility and receptivity.

 The Situation